 individually addressed bufferable unit (BU): An individually addressed MSDU, individually addressed A-MSDU (HT STAs and DMG STAs only) or individually addressed bufferable MMPDU.

-Change 33.4 as follows and renumber subsequent NOTEs in this subclause:
+Change 33.4 as follows:

 NOTE 1—The MMPDU occupies a position in the management plane similar to that of the MAC service data unit (MSDU) in the data plane.
 The MMPDU can be fragmented (under certain circumstances) and in that case is carried in multiple Management frames.
 This illustrates the similarity of the MMPDU to the MSDU.
 An MSDU or MMPDU is transmitted in one or more MPDUs (with the Type field set to Data or Management respectively).
 An MSDU can be carried in an A-MSDU.
 An A-MSDU is transmitted in one MPDU.
 An MSDU, A-MSDU or MMPDU can be carried (in an MPDU) in an A-MPDU.

-NOTE 2—MMPDUs are, however, often referred to as frames, e.g. a “Probe Response frame” rather than a “Probe Response MMPDU”.
+Change 561.4 as follows:

+Reception, in references to frames or fields within frames (e.g., received Beacon frames or a received Duration/ID field), applies to MPDUs or MAC management protocol data units (MMPDUs) indicated from the PHY without error and validated by FCS within the MAC sublayer.

+Add a new subclause immediately before subclause 8.3.3.1, renumbering the subclauses accordingly:

+8.3.3.0 Terminology of Management frames and MMPDUs

+References in this standard to a ‘<name> frame’, where <name> corresponds to one of the Management frame subtypes, are to be understood as being to a ‘<name> MMPDU, where the MMPDU is carried in the frame body of one or more Management frames with the Subtype field value corresponding to <name>, plus information from the MPDU headers (the Management frame subtype and the addresses)’.

 Change “MMPDU” to “frame” at 1265.45, 2286.57, 2851.11.

 Change “Management frame” to “MMPDU” at 1548.25, 1548.15, 1548.17, 1548.18, 1548.22.